Canon SL2 vs Pentax K-70

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel SL2 and Pentax K-70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the SL2 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SL2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL2 was succeeded by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the SL2 and K-70 can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Pentax K-70 Manual.

 So what conclusions can be drawn?
 Is the Canon SL2 better than the Pentax K-70 or vice versa?
 The listing below highlights the relative strengths of the two models.